Search results

 Women & War and the issue of Sexual Violence

-… Schulte-Hillen, Sexual and Reproductive Health International Working Group Leader, … vulnerable, they frequently face heightened danger in these situations of violence, … will also talk about women as farmers, healthcare workers, mediators and reconciliators.
-In …
+… Schulte-Hillen, Sexual and Reproductive Health International Working Group Leader, … vulnerable, they frequently face heightened danger in these situations of violence, … speaking have much less access to health care than men.
+This, she explained, is partly …

 Law and policy topic